saastechacademy/foundation/project-ideas/fulfillment-center-mgmt/rejectOrderItem.md

 5. **Create Order Facility Change**
    - Record the change of facility in an `OrderFacilityChange` record.
-   - For instance, if the item is being transferred from a fulfillment center to a “not available” or “rejected” facility, this step documents that transition.

 6. **Record Inventory Variance**
    - Determine how the rejection reason affects inventory.
 For example: